 Find out what type of shank you need, choose the right blade material, and determine the correct TPI.

 Okay, maybe it’s all a bit sketchy at this moment, but trust me, getting the right jigsaw blade is easier than you think.
+Finding the right jigsaw blade will give you better cuts, but is also one of the solutions to how you can avoid your jigsaw blades keep breaking.

 Where there were previously uncertainties when determining a jigsaw blade, this will be a piece of cake after reading this blog.